|These are the installation instructions for KeyMaster version 6.2.0 onwards. For older versions of KeyMaster, see here.|

 To generate a set of keys for production use, run the script below (OpenSSL required):

-To configure KeyMaster Java to use the new PKCS#8 private key,
+To configure KeyMaster Java to use the new PKCS#8 private key, see KeyMaster Servlets.

-To provide Liberator with the public key,
+To configure Liberator to use the new public key, see Installing Liberator.

 2. Set up single sign-on